bicknell/cheap-sports-multicam/README.md

 the video as GAMEDIR/final\_video.mp4

 WARNING: These video files are extremely large.
-Expect a 90 minute soccer game to be around 5G per camera, or 20G of total video.
+Expect a 90 minute soccer game to be
+         around 5G per camera, or 20G of total video.
 The resulting output file of them tiled together will be 10-14G.
 Even on a fast box processing may take 2x-4x realtime.

+See [DigitalOceanVideo](DigitalOceanVideo/) for a workflow to store the files in a Digital Ocean Space and process them on a Digitial Ocean Droplet.

 ## Soccer Specifc Notes